-- Organized Research – Developmental – Systematic use of knowledge or understanding gained from research directed toward production of useful materials, devices, systems, or methods, including design and development of prototypes and processes.
+- Organized Research – Developmental – Systematic use of knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including design and development of prototypes and processes.
 Examples: SBIR, STTR, Phase III (can include Phase II if FOA specifies for development stage).

-- Instruction – Teaching and training activities, including activities involving training of individuals in research techniques where training is in the same facility as other research and development.
+- Instruction – Teaching and training activities, including activities involving the training of individuals in research techniques where training is in the same facility as other research and development.
 Examples: HRSA, NIH Research Training Grants (T series).

 - Other Sponsored Activity – Other than organized research and instruction, e.g. community service programs and conferences.